 The Rough Maidenhair Fern is a terrestrial fern whose short rhizomes have runners and fine rootlets.

-It is covered with pale or dark brown, triangular scales attached at their base.
+It is covered with pale or dark brown triangular scales that are attached at their base.

-Frond stalks are up to 30 to 40 cm long and the lamina up to 30 cm long.
+Frond stalks are up to 30 or 40 cm long and the lamina is up to 30 cm.

-The rough stalks are black or very dark brown, with reddish hairs all over and scales at the base.
+The rough stalks are black or very dark brown with scales and reddish hairs.

 The lamina midribs have similar stiff hairs.